Here’s how to boost your image SEO, even if you’re using stock photos.

 Image SEO: What You Don’t See Matters

 Creating original images can be time consuming, and even expensive.
 If you’re like most small business owners, that don’t necessarily have the budget for photographers or digital artists, but still need unique imagery for your site- just remove the background.
-Altering stock images can help your business to create singularly recognizable and distinctive images without emptying your bank account.
+Altering stock photos can help your business to create singularly recognizable and distinctive images without emptying your bank account.

 Taking an image from a stock image site, particularly one of the many free stock image sites, and changing it slightly to fit your brand and your page also helps to make it more individually recognizable to search engines.
-This will not only help make your site more interesting to prospective customers, but it can also help you rank better on an image search by having a different image from the rest (the majority are used from image from a stock image site) and enhancing the CTR (click-trough rate).
+This will not only help make your site more interesting to prospective customers, but it can also help you rank better on an image search by having a different image from the rest (the majority are used from images from a stock image site) and enhancing the CTR (click-through rate).

 Alt text, file names, meta data, and surrounding text will all contribute heavily to the SEO of your image.
 This means that it can either help you out, or hurt your rank depending on the text you use.
 Which becomes just as important as the image you see.
 Alt-text is what will show up, should your image not load properly, or should someone have their browser set to not show images.

 This text is super helpful for the visually impaired and will help add relevancy to your page.
 Ensuring that your file and image names are super descriptive as well will further boost your SEO, both for your page and the image itself.
 Meta data, like geotags, are another great way to sneak in some helpful SEO and get your images to the top of the pile.
 Don’t forget to contextualize your images as well, surrounding them with text that helps to describe the image or keep it in perspective with what’s happening on your site.

 Bearing these useful little hints in mind, there are a number of applications and plug-ins that can help you successfully remove background or add useful alt text.
 Don’t be afraid to play around with them and get your site, and every image on it, to the people who are looking for it